lrazovic/zku/assignment_0/background_assignment.md

 	2. ETH for paying gas.
 	3. A deployment script or plugin
 	4. An Ethereum node.
 We can use tools like [Hardhat](https://hardhat.org) or [Truffle](https://trufflesuite.com) to automatize all the steps described before.
+For example using Hardhat, once correctly installed by following the documentation on the site, we can launch a local node using

 2. All programmable computation in Ethereum is subject to fees.
 Any fragment of programmable computation has a cost in terms of **gas**.
 Gas does not exist outside of the execution of a transaction and very important, the gas is not ether.
 Transactors will necessarily have a trade-off between lowering gas price and maximizing chances that their transaction will be mined relatively soon.
 Gas also circumvents the halting problem in fact if the contract does not stop, after a while it might eventually run out of gas.